jcioi/joi-contests-site/joi-sp-2023/index-en.md

 Rules that are the different from [The 22th Japanese Olympiad in Informatics Spring Training Rule](https://www.ioi-jp.org/camp/2023/2023-sp_camp-rules.html):

 - Question form is available on a contest server, but no replies are guaranteed.
+In particular, questions submitted after 7:00 (UTC/GMT) are not likely to be answered.

 ## Contest Site